 - Coat internals of cylinder, gearbox and drive end bearing reservoir with Nox-Rust VCI-10 or equivalent.
 Repeat once a year or as conditions may require.
 Nox-Rust VCI-10 is petroleum soluble and does not have to be removed before lubricating.
 It may be obtained from Daubert Chemical Co., 2000 Spring Rd., Oak Brook, Ill.
 60521. - Paint shaft extension, inlet and discharge flanges, and all other exposed surfaces with Nox-Rust X-110 or equivalent. - Seal inlet, discharge, and vent openings.
 It is not recommended that the unit be set in place, piped to the system, and allowed to remain idle for extended periods.
-If any part is left open to the atmosphere, the Nox-Rust VCI-10 vapor will escape and lose its effectiveness. - Protect units from excessive vibration during storage. - Rotate shaft three or four revolutions every two weeks. - Prior to start up, remove flange covers on both inlet and discharge and inspect internals to ensure absence of rust.
+If any part is left open to the atmosphere, the Nox-Rust VCI-10 vapor will escape and lose its effectiveness. - Protect units from excessive vibration during storage. - Rotate shaft three or four revolutions every two weeks. - Prior to start up, remove flange covers on both inlet and discharge and inspect internals to insure absence of rust.
 Check all internal clearances.
+Also, at this time, remove gearbox and drive end bearing cover and inspect gear teeth and bearings for rust.